JackRenner/gunslinger-gamedev/README.md

 - Press enter to deselect a sprite
 - Click and drag anywhere in the window to have the sprite follow the mouse (kind of whack, but works) and click the mouse again to set it down
 - Values in the preferences window will update automagically
+- Press C to copy a sprite to the clipboard

 ## When a sprite is selected and preferences window is in focus (click on it if it's not):